 The CryptO'pinion?

-Overall, an enjoyable drive without the crazy rush of a speedster like Vroom or Crazy Cars III.
-This is more like a charming Sunday drive but I have a soft spot for this cliffside road tripper.
-Why?
-Because it's a cracking game and even went on to be quite the historical driving series throughout the 90s.
-It's great to think that this series began on the Atari ST.
+Test Drive offers an enjoyable drive without the rush of a speedster like Vroom or Crazy Cars III.
+It's more like a charming Sunday drive without that thrill of speed.
+But don't let that put you off, this is a great driving game and one I have a soft spot for.
+This cliffside road tripper is the beginning of the historical 90s series.
+To think that it began on the Atari ST.

-8BitChip has a hard drive installable version which I highly recommend!
+8BitChip has a hard drive installable version which I recommend!